Leading Science | Deeper Insights

 High-resolution Seismic Processing and Imaging

-- New ability to vary the tomography grid with depth enables high resolution shallow modeling, providing a leap in model quality and productivity
+- Ability to vary the tomography grid with depth enables high resolution shallow modeling, providing a leap in model quality and productivity

 - Dramatically reduced I/O initialization time improves EarthStudy 360 productivity, particularly important for cloud runs.